 For any viscosities from water to honey

-Local dispensing of chemicals
+Local dispensing of chemicals and other particles

 Precisely deposit thousand spots of any solution.
 Ideal for developing and testing protein-based assays.

 Print lines with widths from tens of micrometers down to hundreds of nanometers.